Verum Ultimum Gallery, Portland, OR

 It's always very interesting to me when the image coming to fruition is somehow familiar like a vague memory or feeling of the past.
 My hope is that while conveying this, the viewer finds their own personal meaning and interpretation of my work.

 Chris Foster painted during most of his youth, inspired by early impressionists.
 His love of art took on various forms of expression throughout his life.
 In his teenage and young adult years he pursued music, film, and cooking.
 After living in New Orleans and eleven years in New York City, Chris moved to Portland where he rediscovered his love of painting.
+He currently lives in Bellingham, WA.

 He is self-taught and has experimented with many mediums from oil, pastels, acrylic, ink, encaustic, and cold wax.
 His work combines many of the techniques he has developed from working with the various mediums.